-Consider $n$ i.i.d triplets $\{X_i, D_i, Y_i\}_{i=1}^n$ drawn from an unknown joint distribution $(\bm{X}_i, D_i, Y_i) \sim \bbP$, where $X_i \in \cX$ denotes the non-sensitive attributes, $D_i \in \cD$ denotes the true sensitive attributes which we consider to be discrete, and $Y_i \in \cY$ is the outcome of interest, which can be either continuous or discrete.
-We now define three types of insurance pricing functions commonly discussed in the fairness literature. \begin{definition} {\bf(Best-estimated Price)}
+Let $\bbP_{X, D, Y}$ be an unknown distribution, where $n$ i.i.d. samples $(x_i,d_i,y_i) \sim \bbP_{X,D,Y}$, $i = 1, \ldots, n$ are drawn from. $X \in \cX$ denotes non-sensitive attributes, $D \in \cD$ denotes true sensitive attributes that we assume to be discrete (e.g., gender or ethnicity), and $Y \in \cY$ denotes the outcome of interest, which may be either discrete or continuous, such as claim count or loss severity.

-The best-estimated price for $Y$ given $(X,D)$ is defined as: This price directly discriminates policyholders based on their sensitive attributes, because $D$ is explicitly used in the calculation of insurance premiums. \end{definition}